Availity/availity-react/docs/source/form/select/components/organization-select.md

 ### `resourceIds?: string | Array<string>`

-The `organizations` API from `sdk-js` accepts a `resourceIds` prop inside of `additionalPostGetArgs` that can be either a string or an array of strings.
-When `AvOrganizationSelect` has a `resourceIds` prop, and the `parameters` object contains one or many permissions in `permissionId`, then the results of the `postGet` call to `organizations` will be filtered, containing only organizations that have the specified permissions and resources.
-This is useful when a payer space app is restricted to permission `A` and resource `B`, a user can pass `A` and `B` as `permissionId` and `resourceIds` into `AvOrganizationSelect` and expect the dropdown to only contain authorized organizations for that user in that app, instead of all the organizations that user belongs to.
+The `organizations` API from `sdk-js` accepts `permissionIds` and `resourceIds` props inside of `additionalPostGetArgs` that can be either a string or nested array of strings.
+When `AvOrganizationSelect` has a `resourceIds` prop, then the results of the `postGet` call to `organizations` will be filtered, containing only organizations that have the specified permissions and resources.
+If `additionalPostGetArgs.permissionsIds` exists, these values will be used over `parameters.permissionId`.
+This is useful when a payer space app is restricted to permission `A` and resource `B`, a user can pass `A` and `B` as `permissionIds` and `resourceIds` into `AvOrganizationSelect` and expect the dropdown to only contain authorized organizations for that user in that app, instead of all the organizations that user belongs to.